Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

 ## Use DefaultAzureCredential

 Fixing the credentials is probably the easiest part of this process.
 Use the `DefaultAzureCredential` object for the credential handling.
+The `DefaultAzureCredential` chooses the best authentication mechanism based on your environment, allowing you to move your app seamlessly from development to production with no code changes.

-Just swap out the `EnvironmentCredential` with `DefaultAzureCredential`.
+To enable it, just swap out the `EnvironmentCredential` with `DefaultAzureCredential`.

 Here is the final `ConfigureServices()` method:

 ```csharp
 public void ConfigureServices(IServiceCollection services)